raspberrypilearning/sorting-hat-lesson/student-instructions.md

         time.sleep(1)
 ```

-This time we have used the word `elif` this means **else if**.
-Else if the bumber is equal to 2 then play the hufflepuff audio file.
+This time we have used the word `elif`; this means **else if**.
+Else if the number is equal to 2, then play the Hufflepuff audio file.

 What would you type for the number 3 and the number 4?

 ## The program loop

 If you save and run your program now nothing will happen.
 That is because all the code is stored inside a function.
 You now need to write the code that will call that function.
-As you want to be able to press the button again and again each time randomly selecting a house, the function will need to be called again and again.
+As you want to be able to press the button again and again, each time randomly selecting a house, the function will need to be called again and again.
 We can use a `while True:` loop to do this.

 You could just type: